webspinner/lookout.github.com/_posts/2013-08-12-deploying-the-frankenjar.md

       end
     end

-Combined with a little bit of shell scripting to block the deployment until the frankenjar is serving requests again:
+With a little bit of shell scripting, to block the deployment until the frankenjar is serving requests again, we can rely on the upstream load balancer ([nginx](http://nginx.org/)) to handle the fail-over to other app instances during the restart.

 <script src="https://gist.github.com/rtyler/6208038.js?file=upstart-helper.sh" type="text/javascript">
 </script>